nikeshgitpro611/reactjs/README.md

 - Promises provide a powerful and flexible way to handle asynchronous operations in JavaScript.
 - They improve code readability and make it easier to manage complex sequences of asynchronous tasks.
-- we can creat new Promises for new promise.
+- we can create new Promises for new promise.
 - promises is chaining : One of the most powerful features of promises is chaining.
 You can chain multiple then calls to handle a sequence of asynchronous operations.
   > Three phases of promises